hymaa010/MATLAB_Simulink_to_Blender_Simulation/README.md

    - Open the Blender file (`simulation.blend`).
    - add the Python script (`animate_objects.py`) to import the Excel data and create keyframe animations.

-## Acknowledgments

-Special thanks to **Dr. Ahmed Zaki** for his guidance in the "System Dynamics and Control Components" course, and for featuring this work in the course material.